-Sometimes, just when we feel we have a handle on some concept or process, life intervenes and suddenly, we feel like we're slogging through molasses!
+Sometimes, just when we feel we have a handle on some concept or process, life intervenes and all of a sudden we feel like we're slogging through molasses!
 Once you get the hang of it, podcasting - like many other forms of technology - becomes second nature.
 The more you utilize it, the easier it is to negotiate.
-Even so, please know that that the IMDC and TALE Centers are certainly accessible, if you'd like some input as we move through the challenges that await us.
+Even so, please know that that the IMDC and TALE Centers are certainly accessible, in the event that you'd like some input as we move through the challenges that await us.